turbot/steampipe-docs/docs/learn.md

 You can type in the search bar at the top of any page to navigate to another dashboard.
 Alternatively, you can click the Steampipe logo in the top left to return to the home page.
 When you are finished, you can return to the terminal console and type `Ctrl+c` to exit.

 There are hundreds of dashboards packaged in [Steampipe Mods](https://hub.steampipe.io/mods) available on the [Steampipe Hub](https://hub.steampipe.io).
-You can also [create your own dashboards](/docs/mods/writing-dashboards) - its simple, fast, and fun!
+You can also [create your own dashboards](/docs/mods/writing-dashboards) - it's simple, fast, and fun!

 ## Run Controls
 Steampipe mods can also define **benchmarks and controls** to assess your environment against security, compliance, operational, and cost controls.

 Let's download the AWS compliance mod and run some benchmarks.
 The AWS compliance mod contains benchmarks and controls to evaluate your AWS account against various compliance frameworks, such as the [CIS Amazon Web Services Foundations Benchmark](https://www.cisecurity.org/benchmark/amazon_web_services/).

+Lets download the AWS compliance mod and run some benchmarks.
+The AWS compliance mod contains benchmarks and controls to evaluate your AWS account against various compliance frameworks, such as the [CIS Amazon Web Services Foundations Benchmark](https://www.cisecurity.org/benchmark/amazon_web_services/).

-Let's clone the repo:
+Lets clone the repo:

 ```bash
 git clone https://github.com/turbot/steampipe-mod-aws-compliance.git